 A focus on the issues that are at the forefront of the interface between mental health, criminal and family law.

-This seminar will consider the legal capacity of persons with intellectual, cognitive and mental health disabilities, with a focus on unfitness to plead.
+This On Demand seminar considers the legal capacity of persons with intellectual, cognitive and mental health disabilities, with a focus on unfitness to plead.

 - Gain a better understanding of unfitness to plead and how it could affect your process.